Rythron/RiteShootingRange/README.md

 =================

-Place the file RiteShootingRange.sqf in your mission file were you have your custom scripts i use
+Place the file RiteShootingRange.sqf in your mission file were you have your custom map scripts.

-@DayZ_Epoch_Server\addons\dayz_server\buildings\
+EXAMPLE: @DayZ_Epoch_Server\addons\dayz_server\buildings\

 in @DayZ_Epoch_Server\addons\dayz_server\init\server_functions.sqf